BrianWill/japanese_vocab/README.md

 You can toggle a word's archived status by double clicking it in a subtitle or in the sidebar transcript.

 > TIP: Rather than wait to archive words once you've mastered them, you should archive words when they are just reasonably familiar.
 When looking up a word, if you think 'Oh yeah, I knew that!', it's probably time to archive the word.
+Or another way to think of it: if you can remember that you've seen a word and its definition several times or more, you already have the foundation for acquiring the word, even if you don't yet "know" it.

 ## Player hotkey controls